amwales-888/amjson/README.md

 This library is usable with just 2 files being required json.h and json.c ALL other files are optional.

-The parser is supplied with a sample utility that is generated when you make this project.
+The parser is supplied with a sample commmand line utility that is generated when you make this project.

 ```
     Usage: ./json <filepath>